 - Stick a stamp in the upper right corner.
 Again, position it close to the edge if you want to maximize the writing room.

 - Write the recipient’s name and address on the right side.
 You can position it close to the edge if you need the room, but make sure your writing is legible.
-To help the postcard reach the recipient quickly, use their 10-digit ZIP code (which you can look up at USPS.com if you don’t know it).
+To help the postcard reach the recipient quickly, use their 10-digit ZIP code, which you can look up at USPS.com.

-Now you’re ready to add the thank-you part.
-If you want to get fancy, you could use something besides a blue or black pen, but make sure that any writing utensil you use on any part of the card won’t bleed if the postcard catches a few raindrops on its way to the recipient.
+Now you’re ready to add the thank you part.
+If you want to get fancy, you could use something other than a blue or black pen, but make sure that any writing instrument you use on any part of the card won’t bleed if the postcard catches a few raindrops on its way to the recipient.